Azure/autorest/Documentation/swagger_handling.md

 ## Operations
 ### Generating Operation Classes
-In many cases, different operations are intended to put into different classes for better clarification and readability.
+In many cases, client operations are intended to be grouped by resource type for better clarification and readability.
 AutoRest supports categorizing operations using `_` in `operationId` fields.
-The part appearing before `_` will be treated as the class name the method will be inside, and the part after it will be treated as the actual method name.
+The part appearing before `_` will be treated as the class name, and the part after it will be treated as the method name.

 **Example:**
 The following Swagger specification: